How to contribute to the frontend part of the application¶

-With this command, symfony will symlink the assets located in the Resources/public folder of every registered bundles to their respective web/bundles folders.
-We recommand to always use the symlink option when developing on the PIM.
+With this command, Symfony will symlink the assets located in the Resources/public folder of every registered bundles to their respective public/bundles folders.
+We recommend to always use the symlink option when developing on the PIM.

-The .less files are compiled into a main css file with lessphp.
+The .less files are compiled into a main CSS file with less.js.

 yarn run webpack-dev